microsoft/AL-Go/Workshop/Projects.md

 Up until now we have worked with a repository which contained 2 apps.
 This is called a single-project repository.

+Things that are determined at the app level:
+- Version of the app
+- Dependencies to other apps
+- Functionality of the app (obviously)

 Things that are determined at the project level:
 - Version and localization of Business Central to use during build
 - Dependencies to other projects